alpha-yadav/DSA/readme.md

 Remember to adapt the code snippets to your specific tree representation (e.g., adding appropriate `left` and `right` child pointers for binary trees or modifying the parent pointer handling for general trees).
 The choice of algorithm depends heavily on your needs and the characteristics of your tree.
 If you have many LCA queries, the pre-processing step of binary lifting will pay off handsomely.
 If you have only a few queries, the recursive or even brute-force method might suffice.

+#  Graph
+Please provide me with the data or equation you want me to graph.
+I need information about the x and y values (or a function) to create a graph.